Earthquakes on January 3, 2026

 2026-01-03 2026-01-03 19:08:08 UTC | 2.7ml | 105 km NNW of Yakutat, Alaska 60.465°, -140.173° | 5.0 km | - | - | - | ✓ Reviewed | USGS → |

-Reports of a magnitude 2.7 earthquake 105 km NNW of Yakutat, Alaska came in on January 3, 2026 at 19:08 UTC.
-Coming 13 hours after a magnitude 3.5 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+A magnitude 2.7 earthquake was recorded 105 km NNW of Yakutat, Alaska on January 3, 2026 at 19:08 UTC.
+It arrived roughly 13 hours after a larger magnitude 3.5 mainshock in the same 20 km area, placing it within the typical aftershock window.
 This was a shallow crustal earthquake, focused at 5.0 km depth.
-Coordinates: 60.465°, -140.173°.
+The epicenter is at 60.465°, -140.173°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-01-03 2026-01-03 18:42:36 UTC | 4.1mb | 49 km E of Arica, Chile -18.559°, -69.841° | 91.6 km | - | - | - | ✓ Reviewed | USGS → |